alexrails/testguru/README.md

-# README
+# TestGuru

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This application allows you to create, manage and run tests.
+Designed as part of Thinknetica courses.

+Main objects:

-* Configuration
+* Users

-* Database creation
+* Tests

-* Database initialization
+* Questions

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Answers

-* ...
+* Results